braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 ### Remote Commands

-Remote commands allow customers to trigger code in their apps by using a tag in Tealium iQ Tag Management - which collects, controls, and delivers event data from mobile applications.
+Remote commands allow customers to trigger code in their apps by using a tag in Tealium iQ Tag Management - which collects, controls, and delivers event data (purchases, custom events, location tracking, social data) from mobile applications.
 Customers can conveniently use Tag Management to configure a native Braze implementation without having to add Braze-specific code to their apps.
 Instead, the Braze remote command module will automatically install and build the required Braze libraries.
-In order to use Braze Mobile Remote Command, the client will need to have Tealium libraries installed in their apps.
+In order to use Braze Mobile Remote Command, the customer will need to have Tealium libraries installed in their apps.

-Using remote commands, the Braze and Tealium SDKs work in tandem allowing clients to make calls from the Tealium SDK - through the Braze servers - to Braze.
-Here, the tealium tags travel back to be mapped by Braze. __The Braze SDK will continue to handle message displays, message renders, and message analytics.__
+Using remote commands, the Braze and Tealium SDKs work in tandem allowing customers to make calls from the Tealium SDK - through the Braze servers - to Braze.
+Here, the Tealium tags travel back to be mapped by Braze. __The Braze SDK will continue to handle message displays, message renders, and message analytics.__

-Braze Mobile Remote Command maps standard user attributes and custom attributes, and can track purchases and custom events.
-It also allows clients to track location, and social data on Twitter and Facebook - like the number of followers or number of friends a user has.

 You can find more details on how to set up the Braze Mobile Remote Command Tag, as well as an overview of supported methods in the [Tealium Developer Docs](https://community.tealiumiq.com/t5/Client-Side-Tags/Braze-Mobile-Remote-Command-Tag-Setup-Guide/ta-p/32828).